Search Asylum Hill Project

 One of the most important aspects of our work on the Asylum Hill Research Project is to nurture relationships with the descendants of those buried here.
 Historical records indicate that asylum patients were black and white, immigrants, male and female, young and old.
 They represent all 82 counties in Mississippi and came from all walks of life: housewives, farmers, merchants, lawyers, and former enslaved persons, just to name a few.

 The AHRC is committed to conducting historical and archaeological research intended to paint a better picture of what life was like in late 19th and 20th century mental institutions.
 While identifying individual remains is not presently scientifically viable, the AHRC will work to gather historical data on individual patients whenever possible.

-If you are a descendant of a former patient at the Asylum, please visit our Descendant Community Outreach page which will enable you to share information about your relative if you wish or email Lida Gibson.
+If you are a descendant of a former patient or employee at the Asylum, please visit our Descendant Community Outreach page which will enable you to share information about your relative if you wish or email Lida Gibson.